 Fortunately, there are loads of natural wonders which offer beautiful landscape, fresh air and tranquility, where we can restore our energy and find inner balance.

-Many of such must-see places are located in Europe.
 I have gathered some of my blogging friends to give recommendations on their favorite spots.

 So, if you dream about nature-fueled vacations, read on! 😃

 Recommended by Danila from travellingdany.com